Walid bin Attash: Combatant Status Review Tribunal

 Bin Attash attended his Tribunal.
 A week after the March 12, 2007, tribunal, Attash was reported to have confessed to his role in preparing both the Cole and Embassy attacks.
 He confessed purchasing the explosives and small boat used in the Cole bombing, as well as recruiting the perpetrators, and planning the operation 18 months before the actual attack; he stated that he was in Kandahar, Afghanistan with bin Laden at the time of the Cole attack, and in Karachi at the time of the simultaneous embassy bombings meeting with the mastermind of the attack.
-The DoD was later to publish a ten-page transcript from the unclassified portion of the Tribunal.
+The DoD was later to publish a ten-page transcript from the unclassified portion of the Tribunal:

 His Personal Representative met with him on February 13, and told the tribunal that Attash confirmed that many of the allegations were basically correct, but that he had never owned a telephone and that he had forged the Yemeni registration card himself.

-Faces charges before military commission
+Military trial

-The Department of Defense announced on August 9, 2007 that all fourteen of the "high-value detainees" who had been transferred to Guantanamo from the CIA's black sites, had been officially classified as "enemy combatants".
+The US Department of Defense announced on 9 August 2007, that all fourteen of the "high-value detainees" who had been transferred to Guantanamo from the CIA's black sites, had been officially classified as "enemy combatants".
 Although judges Peter Brownback and Keith J. Allred had ruled two months earlier that only "illegal enemy combatants" could face military commissions, the Department of Defense waived the qualifier and said that all fourteen men could now face charges before Guantanamo military commissions.

 Bin Attash, Khalid Sheikh Mohammed, Ammar al Baluchi chose to serve as their own attorney.
 They requested laptops, and internet access, in order to prepare their defenses.
 In October 2008, Ralph Kohlmann ruled that they be provided with the computers, but not the internet access.

-On December 8, 2008, Khalid Sheikh Mohammed told the judge that he and the other four indictees wished to confess and plead guilty; however, the plea would be delayed until after mental competency hearings for Hawsawi and bin al-Shibh.
+On 8 December 2008, Khalid Sheikh Mohammed told the judge that he and the other four indictees wished to confess and plead guilty; however, the plea would be delayed until after mental competency hearings for Hawsawi and bin al-Shibh.
 Mohammed said, "We want everyone to plead together."

-On May 17, 2010, Saba News reported that Walid bin Attash, and four other Yemenis would face charges in the summer of 2010.
+On 17 May 2010, Saba News Agency reported that Walid bin Attash, and four other Yemenis would face charges in the summer of 2010.
 Two of the other Yemenis Saba News reported would face charges were: Ramzi bin al-Shibh and Abd al-Rahim al-Nashiri.